nicolaegues/OT2_group_project/docs/basic_example.rst

 experimental products from the current iteration of optimisation will be fed to the optimisation algorithm.
-If the target experimental response has not been achieved, the optimisation algorithm will generate a new OT-2 script with the next experimental parameter values and the following text will be outputted to the command line.
+If the target experimental response has not been achieved, the optimisation algorithm will generate a new OT-2 protocol script with the next experimental parameter values and the following text will be outputted to the command line.
 The process described in the above paragraphs is then repeated until either the target experimental response is achieved or the defined number of optimisation iterations are completed.